konishi-project/zimmerman/README.md

 When creating a Postgres Database, make sure to name it 'konishidb' or whatever you like and change the config name for the database in 'config.py'

+**Please don't forget to make the static directories for storing images**

 Zimmerman is written in Python 3 to install Python 3 simply use:

 ### Python Installation